America Bay Track in Ku-ring-gai Chase National Park

 Small Waterfall

-The track continues through a patch of scenic bushland until it crosses a creek.
+The track winds through a picturesque stretch of bushland before crossing a creek.

 Lookout Point